SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 	![Calibration page](assets/img/quick_calibrate.png)

-	Please note: You should calibrate your trackers by following this same process every time you switch them on to use them!
+	Please note: Each time you turn your trackers on, they will automatically perform this calibration. make sure to leave them on a flat surface whille turning them on for each use of the trackers!

 1. Once calibration is complete, click **Continue** to continue.